-MEC 225 Advanced Video Production /4 cr. hrs./6 periods (2 lec., 4 lab)
+MEC 225 Advanced Video Production /4 cr. hrs./6 periods (2 lec., 4 lab) Prerequisite(s): MEC 125.

 Production of a variety of television programs.
 Includes the utilization of television equipment in remote and on-location sites as well as in studio operation.
 Also includes the production of special programs for the arts, education, and industry.